jasonrowsell/tic-tac-toe/README.md

 # Tic Tac Toe

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple, interactie Tic Tac Toe app that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts